g41797/syslog-sidecar/README.md

  - 6 info
  - 7 debug

-  syslog-adapters filters messages by level according to value in configuration:
+  syslogsidecar filters messages by level according to value in configuration:
 ```json
 {
   "SEVERITYLEVEL": 4,